kphopthorn/Real-Time-Quiz02/README.md

 !pip install psycopg2
 ```

-5. Run First cell in ipynb file for create table in PostgresDB
+5. Run First cell in ipynb file for create table named food in PostgresDB

  if table was created.
 We can check the food table in PostgresDB by this command in terminal.
   ```sh